haskellfoundation/hs-opt-handbook.github.io/src/Optimizations/GHC_opt/lambda_lifting.rst

 .. note::

    The fundamental tradeoff is decreased heap allocation for an increase in function parameters at each call site.
-This means that lambda lifting is not always a performance win.
+This means that lambda lifting trades heap for stack and is not always a performance win.
 See `When to Manually Apply Lambda Lifting`_ for guidance on recognizing when your program may benefit.

 How Lambda Lifting Works in GHC